simonfl3tcher/react-progressive-web-app/README.md

 ### TODO:

 Some things that are not currently covered in the repo.
-Contributions are more than welcome 😍.

 - [ ] Push notification support
-- [ ] Cache then network
+- [ ] Cache then network support
+- [ ] Background Sync support

 ### Demo

 Vist [https://d103dzdze3hklu.cloudfront.net/#/](https://d103dzdze3hklu.cloudfront.net/#/) to see a demo in action.
 You should also visit this on your phone and add to your home screen; it will allow you to get a feel for how it works on a phone.

+### Contributions

+Contributions are very welcome!
+If you found a bug or some improvments, feel free to raise an issue and send a PR!

+### License

+MIT